-Appendix B will be completed after the 30-day public review period and before the final document is presented to the MPO for adoption.
-It will describe the public participation process used for developing the draft UPWP and the workshops that were held during the public review period.
-It also will present a summary of written comments on the draft UPWP that were received during the review period, and the MPO's responses to those comments.
+Appendix B describes the public participation process used for developing the draft UPWP and the workshops that were held during the public review period.
+It will also present a summary of written comments on the draft UPWP that were received during the review period, and the MPO's responses to those comments.